davorg/dmp/chapters/chapter01.md

 In the second example I was working on a trading system which needed to send details of trades to various other systems.
 Once more, the data was stored in a relational database.
-In this case the bank had made all interaction between systems much easier by designing an XML file format[1] for data interchange.
+In this case the bank had made all interaction between systems much easier by designing an XML file format for data interchange (we'll talk about DTDs in Chapter 10).
 Therefore, all we needed to do was to extract our data, create the necessary XML file, and send it on to the systems that required it.
 By defining a standard data format, the bank ensured that all of its systems would only need to read or write one type of file, thereby saving a large amount of development time.

-[1: The definition of an XML file format is known as a Document Type Definition (DTD), but we’ll get to that in chapter 10.]

 Where does data come from?
 Where does it go?
 --------------------------------------------